T.I. Virginity Testing Comments Spark Legislation

-Last month, the rapper T.I. made some beyond controversial comments about going to the ob/gyn with his daughter at one point to ensure that her hymen was “intact,” which he said he believed confirmed her virginity.
-He later walked back the comments on an episode of Red Table Talk, saying it was a bad joke and apologizing to his daughter.
+Last month, the rapper T.I. made some beyond controversial comments about going to the gynaecologist with his daughter at one point to ensure that her hymen was “intact,” which he said he believed confirmed her virginity.
+He later walked back the comments on an episode of Red Table Talk, saying it was a bad joke and apologising to his daughter.

 Whether he was kidding or not, the gaffe has sparked a national conversation that’s prompted lawmakers to take action.
 New York legislators introduced a bill that would officially prohibit doctors and practitioners from performing these so-called “virginity tests.”